Nexedi/jio/docs/sphinx/source/developers.rst

 Quick start
 -----------

-To get started with jIO, clone one of the repositories link in :ref:`Download & Fork <download-fork>` tab.
+To get started with jIO, clone one of the repositories linked in :ref:`Download & Fork <download-fork>`.

-To build your library you have to:
+To build the library you have to:

 * Install `NodeJS <http://nodejs.org/>`_ (including NPM)
 * Install Grunt command line with npm.